ZiweiHu1015/MyPet-Service-Website/docs/ideas.md

 Our website relates to an existing website “PetCoach”. https://www.petcoach.co/educational-center/

 The main idea of our website is to help people who love pets take care of their pets.
-For example, the two websites provide advice for caring pets.
-However, our website will not only target giving advice but also target pet service.
-Many times pet owners cannot travel or have insufficient time to take care of their pets.
+For example,  Many times pet owners cannot travel or have insufficient time to take care of their pets.
 Our user could use pet service to solve this problem.
-Pet service means a user can provide pet service to other users and get corresponding credit.
-Next time, the service provider can use credit to make others help him to take care of his pet.
+Pet service means a user can provide pet service to other users

 Data type: User information and pet service information.